Last updated on July 28th, 2023

-Glimepiride and Metformin, both help diabetes patients in keeping their blood sugar levels under control.
-Being an anti-diabetic drug, Metformin chemically biguanide, helps reduce glucose production within the liver, while Glimepiride lowers blood sugar by enhancing the release of body’s natural insulin (a natural substance that is needed to break down sugar in the body) and helps the body use insulin efficiently.
+Diabetes drugs and medicines are one of the highest-selling medicines in the world.
+Diabetes medicine does an annual business of 15,700 crores in India alone.
+Similarly, there are anti-diabetes medicines like Glimepiride and Metformin.
+These both help diabetes patients in keeping their blood sugar levels under control.
+Being an anti-diabetic drug, Metformin, chemically biguanide, helps reduce glucose production within the liver, while Glimepiride lowers blood sugar by enhancing the release of the body’s natural insulin (a natural substance that is needed to break down sugar in the body) and helps the body use insulin efficiently.
 It belongs to a class of drugs called sulfonylureas.

 Doctors administer these medications together to maintain optimal blood glucose levels in the patient’s body.